 The castle is currently owned by a group of Irish and American investors including Derek Warfield, founding member of the musical group the Wolfe Tones, and Colin Breen, owner of the Four Green Fields Pubs in Tampa, Florida and founder of Kinnitty Castle Spirits.

-As a tribute to such an enduring legacy, Kinnitty Castle now turns to the spirits created by those monks centuries ago through its initial offerings of Kinnitty Castle Irish Whiskey and the recent approval to repurpose the coach house and stables behind the castle into a Tasting Room and Whiskey Bonding facility.
-The Kinnitty Castle Whiskey Experience will open in 2021.
+As a tribute to such an enduring legacy, Kinnitty Castle now turns to the spirits created by those monks centuries ago through its initial offerings of premium Irish whiskey and gin.
+Visitors to Kinnitty Castle can experience the spirits that call this place home.